Analysis | Why Peru Is Always Just One Step Away from Chaos

 1. What triggered all this?

 Vizcarra came to power in 2018 when his predecessor, Pedro Pablo Kuczynski, resigned amid allegations he bought votes to avoid impeachment.
 Vizcarra was soon clashing with lawmakers himself over his proposals to stamp out graft in the judiciary and politics.
 With his public approval ratings high, he dissolved Congress 13 months ago.
 But the warring continued with the replacement legislature.
-The president had no party to defend him when prosecutors began investigating as-yet unproven allegations from construction executives that he’d taken about $638,000 in kickbacks when he was a regional governor.
+The president had no party to defend him when prosecutors began investigating allegations from construction executives that he’d taken about $638,000 in kickbacks when he was a regional governor.
+He stepped down after lawmakers voted 105-19 on Nov.
+9 to impeach him.

 2. Was the ouster constitutional?